marcemq/appinventor-ws/README.md

 > App Inventor is a free, cloud-based service that allows you to make your own mobile apps using a blocks based programming language.
 You access App Inventor using a web browser (Chrome, Firefox, Safari)

 ## Requirements
-* It's recomended to have small teams, two or three students at the most per team.
+* It's recomended to have small teams, **two or three students at the most per team**.
 * Laptop with wifi access by each team.
 * Celular or tablet with wifi access with MIT AI2 Companion by MIT Center mobile app installed to test the app in real time by each team too.
 * Have an email account ready to be used, required only one by team.